glebd/cocoafob/cpp/README.markdown

 using ./config --prefix=./build/openssl , as an example

-In my case, I built using the following config command: ./config --prefix=./macos_build_10.11 then copied my binaries into a lib directory in the root of the project folder
+In my case, I built using the following config command: ./config --prefix=./macos_build_10.11 then copied my binaries into the components directory in the root of the project folder